Spacious Two Bedroom Flat in North Leeds

 4. Can you tell me the council tax charge for the flat?

-5. Can you provide estimated costs for utilities?
+5. What's the EPC rating of the flat and can you provide estimated costs for utilities?

 You should always contact the relevant utility provider to confirm individual charges and likely costs based on your circumstances.

 6. Apart from the deposit and the monthly rent, what other fees do you charge?

 No other fees are charged, unless permitted by the Tenant Fees Act 2019.
 For example, a reasonable fee may be charged for a variation to the tenancy, or to cover the cost of repairs caused by the tenant’s action.

 7. Do I need to provide a reference?

 Yes – a reference is required; this should be from your current or former landlord.